 Write the image to the development board

-This is the process of installing software on the board and preparing it for use using the Gemstone Imager application.
+This is the process of installing software on the board and preparing it using the Gemstone Imager application.

 3

-The development board can optionally be used with SD card or eMMC.
-This step shows how to make this selection.
+The development board can optionally be used with an SD card or eMMC.
+This section shows how to make this selection.

 4